Blagoja95/job-board-web-app/README.md

 ##### Empty parameters value

-If any of paramater is empty string
+If any of paramaters is empty string

 ```powershell
 curl -X POST -d "name=Tritol&email=" localhost:8080/register